Self-Bootstrapped Visual-Language Model for Knowledge Selection and Question Answering: Experiments

 \subsection{Experimental Setup}

-\textbf{Dataset}.
-We conducted extensive experiments on OK-VQA \cite{marino2019ok} to evaluate the effectiveness of our method.
+\paragraph{Dataset.} We conduct extensive experiments on OK-VQA \cite{marino2019ok} to evaluate the effectiveness of our method.
 OK-VQA is a challenging open-domain knowledge-based VQA dataset that requires models to leverage various external knowledge sources to answer questions.
 The dataset contains 14,055 questions and 14,031 images, whereas the training set and testing set have 9k and 5k image-question pairs, respectively.
 Due to no knowledge base being provided for OK-VQA, we need to choose the proper knowledge base for the dataset.
 In this paper, we adopt Google Search Corpus \cite{luo2021weakly} as the knowledge base which is collected in the websites using the Google Search API.
-The dataset has been proven to be effective by previous methods \cite{luo2021weakly, lin2022retrieval, Lin2023FinegrainedLM}.
-We do not evaluate our method on A-OKVQA \cite{Schwenk2022AOKVQAAB} like other retrieved-based methods \cite{gui2021kat, lin2022revive, lin2022retrieval, Lin2023FinegrainedLM}, as it emphasizes visually-grounded reasoning rather than knowledge retrieval and selection.

-\textbf{Evaluation Metric.} We use the standard VQA metric \cite{antol2015vqa} to evaluate the performance of the model.
+\paragraph{Evaluation Metric.} We use the standard VQA metric \cite{antol2015vqa} to evaluate the performance of the model.
 Given the prediction of the question $a$ and the groudtruth answer set $\mathcal{A}$, the VQA accuracy is calculated as:

 where the groudtruth answer set $\mathcal{A}$ is annotated by different humans, $\#A(a)$ denotes the occurrence of $a$ in $\mathcal{A}$.